This lesson is being piloted (Beta version)

 method will never return, as randomness keeps delivering

-invalid triangles.'''
+invalid triangles."""

 random_triangle = cls([random(), random(), random()])